TaxoPress/TaxoPress/readme.txt

 2. Do you have a not yet tagged blog ?
 Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !

 == Arbitrary section ==
+* Version 1.3.3
+	* Fix link to new page
 * Version 1.3.2
 	* Update japan translation
 * Version 1.3.1